 Carrels are assigned on a first-come, first-served basis.
-Faculty and emeriti can reserve a carrel for one year with an opportunity to renew for a second year.
+Faculty can reserve a carrel for one year with an opportunity to renew for a second year.
 Graduate students can reserve a carrel for one semester with the opportunity to renew on a semester-by-semester basis.

 There is a two-year limit on carrel use if there is a waiting list.
 After two years, you will be required to submit a new application for a carrel.